 The second goal of these lessons is to establish classroom routines that will be expected throughout the year.
-These management lessons can- and should berepeated throughout the year.
+These management lessons can- and should be-repeated throughout the year.
 Anchor charts with mini-lesson statements and examples can remain on classroom walls all year.
 Included with each lesson is an example of what a class chart may look like.
-Another option is to have students copy the mini-lesson statements into their reader's or writer's notekoods, in ave also included a reproducible list of the mini-lessons if you prefer to make conjected have your students glue them into their notebooks.
-My students have settions in each of their notebooks labeled, "mini-lessons," where they knop a date list on the statements along with examples, lists, and other work complete inducing the nini-lessons.
+Another obtion is to have students copy the mini-lesson statements into their reader's or writer's notebooks.
+Thave also included a reproducible list of the mini-lessons if you prefer to make copies and have your students glue them into their notebooks.
+My students have set tons in each of their notebooks labeled, "mini-lessons," where they keep a date list on the statements along with examples, lists, and other work conplete lighting the nini-lessons.

 Teaching students to work within their instructional range of learning is the third goal of these beginning lessons.
-Of their independently recognize what books are good fits for their independent reacing time.
+Statlers need in independently recognize what books are good fits for their independent in acting time.
 They also need to begin thinking of themselver as writers and exploring what type of writing they do best.

-The fourth goal of messaessons is to establish a high level of expectations for the students and the reading/writing work they will be doing throughout the year.
-Students will rise to their macher's level of expectations.
+The fourth goal or hescessons is to establish a high level of expectations for the students and the reading/writing work they will be doing throughout the year.
+Students will rise to their racker's level of expectations.
 Students also need to see themselves as good readers and writers in order to independently work to their maximum potential throughout the year.